MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/data-export-service.md

  The Data Export service provides an interface for managing configuration and ongoing administration of this service from within [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)].
 For more information, see [Data Export](https://technet.microsoft.com/library/a70feedc-12b9-4a2d-baf0-f489cdcc177d).
 This topic explains the corresponding programmatic interface and issues for this service.

 ## Prerequisites for using the Data Export Service
- Because this service requires access to an external Microsoft Azure SQL Database from [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)] apps,   a number of prerequisites must be satisfied before you can successfully access this service.
+ Because this service requires access to an external Microsoft Azure SQL Database from [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)],   a number of prerequisites must be satisfied before you can successfully access this service.
 The following perquisites are more fully explained from an administrator's perspective in the section [Prerequisites for using Data Export Service](https://technet.microsoft.com/library/mt744592.aspx).

- Your [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)] apps service must be configured so that:
+ Your [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)] service must be configured so that:

 - You must have [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)] or a later instance with the original or full data copy.
 For more information, see [Copy an instance](https://technet.microsoft.com/en-us/library/dn659832.aspx).